WooMinecraft/woominecraft-wp/readme.txt

 2. Type "WooMinecraft-WP" into the Search Input and click the "Search" button.
 3. Find WooMinecraft-WP in the list and click "Install Now"
 4. Activate the plugin.

+== Upgrade Notice ==
+= 1.0.5 =
+This version is only compatible with the Java Plugin v1.0.6-RC1+ anything lower will not work with this version.